 These small-but-mighty nibs are one of the best dietary sources of magnesium, the mineral that powers hundreds of biochemical processes in your body.

-Think of that while you devour them tonight!
+Think of that while you munch on this delicious ice cream substitute tonight!

 Something refreshing to accompany your sweet treats: chop up cucumber and mint, add to a jug with water, let it sit overnight.
 Simple!

-If you’re looking for an excuse to indulge in ice-lollies this summer, here’s one that the, erm, kids will love (just play along…).
+If you’re looking for an excuse to indulge in ice-lollies on those long summer evenings, here’s one that the, erm, kids will love.